 We study how plants function to understand where they grow, how they interact, and how they change the world.
-Our work integrates community ecology and ecophysiology to predict community dynamics and restore wild landscapes in a changing world.
+Our work integrates population and community ecology with ecophysiology to predict community dynamics and restore wild landscapes in a changing world.

 Daniel C. Laughlin